TheDreamLabUK/logseqSpringThing/docs/client/architecture.md

 ### User Interface Layer
 The UI layer is built with React and TypeScript.
 - [`TwoPaneLayout.tsx`](../../client/src/app/TwoPaneLayout.tsx) serves as the primary layout, dividing the screen into a main visualisation area and a control panel area.
-- [`RightPaneControlPanel.tsx`](../../client/src/app/components/RightPaneControlPanel.tsx) hosts the authentication UI and the main settings panel: `SettingsPanelRedesign.tsx`.
+- [`RightPaneControlPanel.tsx`](../../client/src/app/components/RightPaneControlPanel.tsx) hosts the authentication UI and the main settings panel: [`SettingsPanelRedesignOptimized.tsx`](../../client/src/features/settings/components/panels/SettingsPanelRedesignOptimized.tsx).
 The `ConversationPane` and `NarrativeGoldminePanel` are rendered alongside it within the main `TwoPaneLayout`.
 - [`GraphViewport.tsx`](../../client/src/features/graph/components/GraphViewport.tsx) is responsible for the main 3D graph visualisation area.

 ### State Management